Newsfield: Raze

 With Newsfield's multi-format games magazine The Games Machine floundering, the publisher decided to rebrand it as Raze in October 1990 and move the editorial within the direction of the new Japanese games consoles, the Master System and Nintendo Entertainment System, which were growing in popularity.
 Once again, poor advertising revenue and an expensive out-of-house editorial team meant that the magazine failed to reap the profits Newsfield were hoping to see.

 The editorial work for Raze was contracted out to Words Works Limited, which was headed by Richard Monteiro.
 The magazine itself was planned to be replaced after its initial 12-month run with two separate titles that would concentrate on the Sega and Nintendo consoles (Sega Force and Nintendo Force), however, those plans were put on hold when Newsfield entered liquidation in 1991.
 Content of Raze covered the 16-bit computer and console machines, with news on US and Japanese videogaming.

 Roger Kean, co-owner of Newsfield Publications, granted the magazine preservation project, Out-of-Print Archive, permission to scan, edit and release the back issues of Raze.

+Time Extension wrote about the magazine: "Raze magazine was a mess.
+It looks like every single section has been outsourced to a different person, and no one is talking to each other.
+Which means the tone, layout, and coverage switches wildly from page-to-page."